dwhiffing/fury/content/aar/pf/pf4/pf4_aj/body.md

 destroyed before it gets to Vietnam, and they’re so serious about it that they’ve given us B-52s and tankers at Guam, and F-111s and RF-111s at Amberley, in order to do it.
-The trouble is, the first P-3s from Christmas Island are already lifting off to attack!
+The trouble is, the first P-3s from Christmas Island are already lifting off to attack\!

 What the P-3 guys had pointed out was that if you take a P-3, load up 4 Harpoons, and throw out all the other useless stuff – the 8 torpedoes,